-CWC 3 faculty and staff monitor student performance to ensure that students who are at-risk of failing to perform at grade level are appropriately supported.
-Students who are identified as high- or low-achieving will be identified through a combination of interim benchmark assessments, unit or lesson assessments, teacher observation and/or parent observation.
-CWC 3 monitors an individual student's performance throughout the year according to the assessment procedures presented in Element 2 and Element 3.
-In the case of students who are performing below expectations, CWC 3 teachers use that information to select instructional modifications.
+CWC 4 staff will monitor student performance to ensure that students who are at-risk of failing to perform at grade level are appropriately supported.
+Students who are identified as high- or lowachieving will be identified through a combination of interim benchmark assessments, unit or lesson assessments, teacher observation and/or parent observation.
+CWC 4 will monitor an individual student's performance throughout the year according to the assessment procedures presented in Element 2 and Element 3.
+In the case of students who are performing below expectations, CWC 4 teachers will use that information to select instructional modifications.
+Some of these students may also be designed an EL and/or LTEL, in which case the supports and progress monitoring will overlap with those described above for ELs and LTELs.

 When the classroom teacher's instructional modifications do not produce the desired results that would put the student on track to perform at grade level, additional steps will be taken.
 If a teacher or parent has a concern, a special meeting is called to discuss the situation.
 This may lead to referring the student to the Student Success Team, and when needed, students are evaluated on a case-by-case basis by the Student Success Team.
+Student support plans will be developed, which might include additional in-classroom and out-of-classroom intervention supports, depending on each student's situation.
 Ultimately, we believe that the greatest responsibility for successfully educating these students lies within the core classroom day.
-Through professional development and collaborative support, teachers receive training on effective intervention strategies targeted towards the areas of greatest need.
-In order to reach the greatest number of our students falling within this category, teachers are trained to utilize the following best practices:
+Through professional development and collaborative support, teachers will receive training on effective intervention strategies targeted towards the areas of greatest need.
+In order to reach the greatest number of our students falling within this category, teachers will be trained to utilize the following best practices:

-HIGH EXPECTATIONS: Because of a strong belief in each student's potential, teachers are committed to identifying the student's strengths to help him/her reach this potential and utilizing the most effective techniques to do so.
+HIGH EXPECTATIONS: Because of a strong belief in each student's potential, teachers will be committed to identifying the student's strengths to help him/her reach this potential and utilizing the most effective techniques to do so.

-VARIED ASSESSMENT: As all students possess and utilize different strengths for their learning, a teacher who allows for a variety of assessments is more apt to find out what students have truly learned, not just how they take a test.
+VARIED ASSESSMENT: As all students possess and utilize different strengths for their learning, a teacher who allows for a variety of assessments will be more apt to find out what students have truly learned, not just how they take a test.
 Portfolios, oral presentations, open-book tests, group projects, and graphic maps are only some of the many avenues available for teachers to tap into their students' knowledge.
 The wider the variety of assessment the teacher uses and the more authentic and ongoing it is, the truer the picture the teacher will get of his/her student's understandings.
 (See Element 2 for explicit details about our assessment methodologies.)

 DATA-INFORMED INSTRUCTION: Teachers, supported by school leaders, will analyze standardized and classroom-based assessment data.
 Through this analysis, they will identify trends of mastery and difficulty for individuals, groups of students, and the class as a whole.
 They will identify skills, concepts, and strategies in need of further instruction.

-Based on the trends, they will determine whether whole class re-teaching, small group intervention, individual tutoring or another action is the appropriate response.
+Based on the trends, they will determine whether whole class re-teaching, small group intervention, individual one-on-one support or another action is the appropriate response.